-Although it is an oversimplification to state that the main activity of a family office is managing investments and making investment decisions, it cannot be denied that the majority of multi-family offices have investment management as their main activity.
+Although it is an oversimplification to state that the main activity of a family office is managing investments and making investment decisions, it cannot be denied that the majority of single- and multi-family offices have investment management as their main activity.

 +41 58 819 65 50

 Read further or contact us now for more information.